UBC-MDS/nlpsummarize/README.md

 Our library specifically will make extensive use of pre-existing packages in the Python eco-system.
 We will use the [`nltk`](https://www.nltk.org/)  library to build most of the sentiment analysis functions while also leveraging well-known packages such as [`pandas`](https://pandas.pydata.org/) to aid in the overall presentation of our final output results.

+To the best of our knowledge, there is no any other package that combines all the below mentioned functionality in one.

 ### Installation: